-Set up service providers and regions.
+- 1. Set up service providers and regions.
 The region is important because a single provider could have multiple networks.
 The region is used as a further level of differentiation to allow for such circumstances.
 To create a provider and a region, see Setting Up Resources, page 2-40.
-See also Defining a Service Provider and Its Regions, page 3-9.

-- 2. Set up customers and customer sites.
+See also Defining a Service Provider and Its Regions, page 3-9. - 2.
+Set up customers and customer sites.
 A customer is a requestor of a VPN service from an ISP.
 Each customer can own many customer sites.
 Each customer site belongs to one and only one Customer and can own many CEs.
 For detailed steps to create customers and sites, see Setting Up Resources, page 2-40.
-See also Defining Customers and Their Sites, page 3-9. - 3.
-Import or add raw devices.
+See also Defining Customers and Their Sites, page 3-9.

+- 3. Import or add raw devices.
 Every network element that Prime Provisioning manages must be defined as a device in the Prime Provisioning repository.
 An element is any device from which Prime Provisioning can collect information.
 In most cases, devices are Cisco IOS routers and switches.
-You can set up devices in Prime Provisioning manually, through autodiscovery, or through importing device configuration files.
-For detailed steps for importing, adding, and collecting configurations for devices, see Appendix E, "Inventory Discovery."
-See also Using Autodiscovery for L2 Services, page 3-72. - 4.
+It is recommended that you discover and import devices via Prime Network.
+However, you can also set up devices in Prime Provisioning manually or by importing device configuration files. - 4.
 Assign devices roles as PE or CE.
 After devices are created in Prime Provisioning, you must define them as customer (CE) or provider (PE) devices.
 You do this by editing the device attributes on individual devices or in batch editing through the Prime Provisioning inventory manager.
 To set device attributes, see Setting Up Devices and Device Groups, page 2-1.